Jonathan Moscone: Early life

 Moscone was born in San Francisco, the youngest child of George Moscone and Gina Bondanza; his father was a member of the San Francisco Board of Supervisors at the time of his birth, and later became a state senator and Mayor of San Francisco.
 His siblings are Jenifer (born in 1957), Rebecca (born in 1960), and Christopher (born in 1962).
-When he was 14 years old, his father was murdered by former Supervisor Dan White.
+When he was 14 years old, in 1978 his father was murdered by former Supervisor Dan White.
 Jonathan's mother fell into a deep, multi-year depression and Jonathan did not speak about his father's death publicly for 20 years.

-Moscone attended junior and senior high school at Saint Ignatius College Preparatory in San Francisco's Sunset district, graduating in 1982.
+Moscone attended grammar school at École Notre-Dame-des-Victoires and high school at Saint Ignatius College Preparatory in San Francisco's Sunset district, graduating in 1982.
 He attended Williams College in Williamstown, Massachusetts, where he majored in Theater and English, graduating in 1986.
 Moscone credits his father, who took him to the Civic Light Opera, for sparking his love of theater.
 As a youth, he also often went to matinees at the American Conservatory Theater.

 After college, Moscone worked for producer Carole Shorenstein Hays, and then moved to New York where he worked as an assistant to Joseph Papp, producer of the New York Shakespeare Festival, from 1986 to 1989.
 In 1989, Moscone became a directing intern at Berkeley Repertory Theatre in Berkeley, California.
 That year he was accepted into the Yale School of Drama, where he received his Masters of Fine Arts in Directing in 1993.